 Huntington Harbour, built in the mid-1960s, is home to five man-made islands, which feature more than 500 bay-front homes.
 Four things to do in the Huntington Harbour:

-- Private Yacht Tour- tour the Huntington Harbour and enjoy local craft beer & wine
+Private Yacht or Boat Tour- tour the Huntington Harbour and enjoy local craft beer & wine

 5 ways to explore Huntington Beach Central Park: